askari0102/devops26-dumbways-muwahidunasykari/Week 4/README.md

-**Docker**
+**Docker and CI/CD**

 ------

+Install Docker with this [bash script](https://github.com/askari0102/devops26-dumbways-muwahidunasykari/blob/main/Week%204/install-docker.sh).
+Don't forget to add execute permission with `chmod+x install-docker.sh`

 **Staging**

-1. Install Docker with this [bash script](https://github.com/askari0102/devops26-dumbways-muwahidunasykari/blob/main/Week%204/install-docker.sh)

-2. Make a new user `sudo adduser username`, add the user to the sudo and docker group with `sudo usermod -aG sudo username` and `sudo usermod -aG docker username`, run `newgrp docker` to reload membership, log in to the new account with `su - username`.
+1. Make a new user `sudo adduser username`, add the user to the sudo and docker group with `sudo usermod -aG sudo username` and `sudo usermod -aG docker username`, run `newgrp docker` to reload membership, log in to the new account with `su - username`.
 Check if Docker can be run without root by running `docker ps`.
    <img width="940" height="550" alt="image" src="https://github.com/user-attachments/assets/7006b773-090a-4ded-951a-3826fcdffcd0" />
    <img width="877" height="192" alt="image" src="https://github.com/user-attachments/assets/c4fc3c85-0ac3-4f56-a7ad-09e8a2736a51" />